freeplay-sandbox/dataset/data/README.md

 Format of the CSV files
 -----------------------

+### General considerations

 The `pinsoro-*.csv` files contains 449 fields, explained below.
 The first row contains the columns headers.

 The data is sampled at 30Hz.
 It starts at the first video frame of either of the 2 cameras filming the children's faces.
+Details of the cameras configuration and calibration are available below.

 Note that the children were wearing brightly colored sport bibs (the left child had a yellow one, the right child a purple one).
 The (left) camera filming the